sandeshShahapur/ADeveloperHasNoName/content/blogs/What_Are_Browser_HTTP_Cookies.md

 ## Why Cookies?

-Browsers use the [HTTP protocol]( {{< ref "" >}} ) to communicate with a {{< glossary "web-server" >}} for requesting web pages, images, videos, and other resources.
+Browsers use the [HTTP protocol]( {{< ref "" >}} ) to communicate with a {{< glossary term="web-server" >}} for requesting web pages, images, videos, and other resources.
 HTTP is a stateless protocol, meaning that each request is independent of the previous one, and the server does not maintain any information about your interactions with the website.
 However, websites often need to remember user-specific information to provide a personalized experience like remembering your login status, preferences, shopping cart items, and more.

-There are few options for storing data on the {{< glossary "client" >}} (browser) like:
+There are few options for storing data on the {{< glossary term="client" >}} (browser) like:

 1. **Cookies**: Small pieces of data.
 2. **Local Storage**: A larger storage area.